AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 Here's an example showing what happens when we rename the original file:

-{% include posts/picture.html img="link-rot" alt="Link rot and soft links." %}
+{% include posts/picture.html img="link-rot" ext="JPG" alt="Link rot and soft links." %}

 Notice how our terminal even changed the color of the soft link to red to indicate that it's gone "bad."
 This is known formally as **link rot**.